Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Introduction

 In this paper, we propose a novel \textbf{P}roximal \textbf{T}emporal consistency \textbf{Learning} (pT-Learning) framework for estimating the optimal infinite horizon treatment regime.
 Through revisiting the standard Bellman equation from an alternative perspective, we construct a proximal counterpart simultaneously addressing the non-smoothness issues and inducing an optimal sparse policy.
 This distinguishes our method from commonly used approaches in the existing literature.
 We utilize the path-wise consistency property of the constructed proximal Bellman operator to incorporate off-policy data, and further propose a consistent minimax sample estimator for the optimal policy via leveraging the idea of functional space embedding.

 The pT-Learning framework enjoys several unique advantages.
 Firstly, it shows advantages when the number of treatment options is large and can be easily extended to a continuous treatment space.
 The induced optimal policy identifies treatments from a sparse subset of the treatment space, indicating that it only assigns (near-)optimal treatment options with nonzero probabilities.
 Also, this property adaptively adjusts the policy between stochastic and deterministic policy models through a data-driven sparsity parameter, hence bridging the two popular models together.
 In addition, the induced policy is robust to unexpected situations and guarantees the recommendation of near-optimal treatment alternatives when the optimal treatment is temporarily unavailable.
 Secondly, the proposed minimax estimator can be directly optimized over the observed sample transition path without the \textit{double sampling} required in existing algorithms.
 Thirdly, pT-Learning captures the optimal policy and value function jointly over any arbitrary state-action pair.
 This avoids the mismatched distributions adjustments, e.g., inverse propensity-score weighting in \cite{luckett2020estimating}, for off-policy data.
-Fourthly, our method intrinsically achieves flexibility in choosing the value function approximation class without the risk of diverging from the optimal solution.
-In contrast, existing methods such as the Q-learning \citep{watkins1992q}, Temporal Difference learning \citep{dann2014policy} and Greedy GQ-learning \citep{ertefaie2018constructing} may either diverge to infinity in off-policy training or only have guaranteed convergence in linear function space.
+Fourthly, our method intrinsically achieves flexibility in choosing the value function approximation class (including both linear and non-linear function approximation) without the risk of diverging from the optimal solution.
+In contrast, existing methods such as Q-learning \citep{watkins1992q}, Greedy GQ-learning \citep{ertefaie2018constructing}, and TD-learning \citep{dann2014policy} with its stabilized variant Emphatic-TD learning \citep{sutton2016emphatic,yu2016weak,yu2018generalized} may either diverge to infinity in off-policy training or only have guaranteed convergence under linear function approximation.
 Lastly, the proposed constrained minimax optimization problem can be reduced to an unconstrained minimization problem, which can be solved under a scalable and efficient unified \textit{actor-critic} framework.
 This greatly reduces the computational cost and improves the stability of the optimal policy and value function learning.